-Dr. Joan Rose serves as the Homer Nowlin Chair in Water Research at Michigan State University, the Co-Director of the Center for Advancing Microbial Risk Assessment and Co-Director of the Center for Water Sciences.
+Dr. Joan Rose serves as the Homer Nowlin Chair in Water Research at Michigan State University, and serves as the Director of the Global Water Pathogens Project.

-She is a member of the National Academy of Engineering, serves the International Water Association as part of US National Committee and works in Singapore advising the Public Utilities Board.
+She is a member of the National Academy of Engineering, serves the International Water Association Board of Directors, and works in Singapore advising the Public Utilities Board.
 She was chair of the Drinking Water Committee for the USEPA Science Advisory Board (2004-2010).

 In 2016, Dr. Rose was named the Stockholm Water Prize Laureate for her tireless contributions to global public health.